 Scorpio Tankers (STNG) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the shipping company had gained 5.76% over the past month, outpacing the Transportation sector's loss of 14.61% and the S&P 500's loss of 9.93% in that time.
+Heading into today, shares of the shipping company had lost 2.74% over the past month, outpacing the Transportation sector's loss of 10.41% and the S&P 500's loss of 6.15% in that time.

-Scorpio Tankers will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $3.61, up 359.71% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $399.25 million, up 236.6% from the year-ago period.
+Investors will be hoping for strength from Scorpio Tankers as it approaches its next earnings release.
+In that report, analysts expect Scorpio Tankers to post earnings of $3.61 per share.
+This would mark year-over-year growth of 359.71%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $399.25 million, up 236.6% from the year-ago period.

-Any recent changes to analyst estimates for Scorpio Tankers should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Scorpio Tankers.
 Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 7.03% higher.
-Scorpio Tankers is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 7.18% higher.
+Scorpio Tankers is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note Scorpio Tankers's current valuation metrics, including its Forward P/E ratio of 4.76.
-This represents a premium compared to its industry's average Forward P/E of 3.08.
+Investors should also note Scorpio Tankers's current valuation metrics, including its Forward P/E ratio of 4.63.
+This valuation marks a premium compared to its industry's average Forward P/E of 3.07.

 We can also see that STNG currently has a PEG ratio of 0.09.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-STNG's industry had an average PEG ratio of 2.39 as of yesterday's close.
+Transportation - Shipping stocks are, on average, holding a PEG ratio of 2.64 based on yesterday's closing prices.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.